NextronSystems/asgard-manual/advanced/custom-agent.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to create your custom ASGARD agent, save the current agents stored in ``/var/lib/nextron/asgard2/installer/`` to a directory of your choosing and run ``sudo asgard2-repacker`` with one or more of the following flags:
+In order to create your custom ASGARD agent, save the current agents stored in ``/var/lib/asgard-management-center/installer/`` to a directory of your choosing and run ``sudo asgard-agent-repacker`` with one or more of the following flags:

 ``-labels string``